banzaicloud/anchore-image-validator/charts/anchore-policy-validator/README.md

 ```

-During deploying this chart, it's creating predefined policy bundles and activates `AllowAll` by default.
+During deploying this chart, it's creating predefined policy bundles and activates `AllowAll` by default if `createPolicies` flag is set.

 ## Policy bundles